OutSystems/docs-product/src/ref/apis/auto/lifetime-deployment-api-v2.final.md

 ## Summary {#swagger--summary-tags}

-The LifeTime API is hosted within your LifeTime environment, and its base URL corresponds to your LifeTime domain.
-For instance, if your LifeTime address is 'example-lt.outsystemsenteprise.com/lifetime,' then the LifeTime API base URL is 'example-lt.outsystemsenteprise.com/lifetimeapi/rest/v2'.
+The LifeTime API is available through your LifeTime environment, with the API base URL determined by your LifeTime environment's domain.
+For instance, if your LifeTime address is `example-lt.outsystemsenteprise.com/lifetime`, then the LifeTime API base URL is `example-lt.outsystemsenteprise.com/lifetimeapi/rest/v2`.

 You can also find and test [LifeTime API v2 in Postman](https://www.postman.com/outsystems-official).

 Base URL
-:    `<environment-lifetimelurl>/lifetimeapi/rest/v2`
+:    `<lifetime-domain>/lifetimeapi/rest/v2`

 Version
 :    v2